kulala2014/macos-wallpaper-app/readme.md

 Wallpapers are from unsplash.com

-If you wish to just install the app, the file is available for download [here](https://github.com/andypotts/macos-wallpaper-app/raw/build/Wallpaper.zip).
+If you wish to just install the app, the file is available for download [here](https://github.com/andypotts/macos-wallpaper-app/raw/build/Wallpaper.zip). *Please note, when I installed the app from this download link the app didn't work until I moved it into and ran it from the applications folder.*

 ## Sample wallpaper
 ![Sample wallpaper](https://raw.githubusercontent.com/andypotts/macos-wallpaper-app/master/sample.jpg)